Nehru Cup

-The Nehru Cup was an international football tournament organised by the All India Football Federation (AIFF), named after the first Prime Minister of India, Jawaharlal Nehru.
+The Nehru Cup was an international football tournament organised by the All India Football Federation (AIFF), named after the first Prime Minister of India Jawaharlal Nehru.
 It was launched in 1982, but was not held from 1998 to 2006.
-After the trophy was won by Iraq in 1997, it was reinstated only in 2007 before officially being held last in 2012 and was replaced in 2017.
+After the trophy was won by Iraq in 1997, it was reinstated only in 2007, before officially being last held in 2012 and replaced in 2017.

 History

 Overview (1982–2012)

 The iconic Eden Gardens stadium, hosted all matches of the inaugural edition of Nehru Cup.

 Nehru Cup was launched in 1982 by the All India Football Federation (AIFF) in memory of India's first Prime Minister Jawaharlal Nehru, held in Calcutta.
 Known as "ONGC (Oil and Natural Gas Corporation) Nehru Cup" for sponsorship reasons, it was held once every 2 years.
 The first edition was inaugurated by Nehru's daughter, Prime Minister Indira Gandhi and Uruguay lifted the trophy with a 2–0 win against China.
 It was not held from 1998 to 2007.